yaobinyang/Shape-sensing-matlab-code/README.md

 # Shape-sensing-matlab-code

-This is a matlab shape-sensing code using cosserat rod theory with SDE [Our paper: Cosserat rod-based modeling and stochastic analysis for distributed fiber optics shape-sensing](https://doi.org/10.1016/j.ymssp.2025.113457).
+This is a matlab shape-sensing code using cosserat rod theory with SDE.

+[Our paper: Cosserat rod-based modeling and stochastic analysis for distributed fiber optics shape-sensing](https://doi.org/10.1016/j.ymssp.2025.113457).

 ---